bitrise-io/devcenter/docs/webhooks/trigger-map.md

 An important note: although it might seem like both builds are the same, it might not be!
-The code push event/build builds the code of the branch, without any merging etc. It builds the exact same state of the code what you have when you checkout that branch.
+The code push event/build builds the code of the branch, without any merging, etc. It builds the exact same state of the code what you have when you checkout that branch.
-The Pull Request build on the other hand builds a "pre-merged" state of the code, which is expected to be the state of the code __after__ you merge the pull request.
+The Pull Request build on the other hand builds a "pre-merged" state of the code, which is expected to be the state of the code __after__ you merged the pull request.

 Whether you want to build both or just one of these in case of a pull request is up to you and depends on your project's requirements, but with `bitrise`